Why Is My Acrylic Nail Brush Splitting?

 Don’t worry, though!
 We got you covered.

-Conquering Split Brushes and Their Preventive Measures
+Conquering Split Brushes and Preventive Measures

 How to prevent acrylic nail brush splitting